jossets/YoloToolbox/machines/vulnhub/skytower/skytower.md

 What I learned:
 + SQLi simple filter
-+ HTTP Proxying for ssh
++ HTTP Proxying for ssh with socat
 + ssh commands